-A. State Contribution – Student Growth Percentiles (SGP) – (Math/ELA, Grades 4-8)
+A. State Contribution – Median Student Growth Percentiles (MSGP) – (Math/ELA, Grades 4-8)

 The state contribution for student growth is a rating based on each student’s rate of change compared to other students with a similar test score history (academic peers) expressed as a percentile.
 The scale for determining acceptable growth will be determined by the Kentucky Board of Education and provided to the district by the Kentucky Department of Education.

-B. Local Contribution – Student Growth Goals (SGG) – (Applies to all teachers)
+B. Local Contribution – Student Growth Goals (SGG) – (All teachers and other professionals

-The local contribution for the student growth measure is a rating based on the degree to which a teacher meets the growth goal for a set of students over an identified interval of instruction (i.e. trimester, semester, year-long) as indicated in the teacher’s Student Growth Goal (SGG).
-All teachers will develop an SGG for inclusion in the student growth measure.
+The local contribution for the student growth measure is a rating based on the degree to which an educator meets the growth goal for a set of students over an identified interval of instruction (i.e. trimester, semester, year-long) as indicated in the teacher’s Student Growth Goal (SGG).
+All teachers and other professionals will develop a SGG for inclusion in the student growth measure.

+The following categories have been identified by KDE as Other Professionals:

+Library Media Specialist

+Therapeutic Specialist/Speech

+School Guidance Counselor

+School Psychologist

+School Instructional Specialist/Coach

+Other Professionals who work with classes of students on a daily, weekly, or other re-occuring schedule must follow the protocols of the TPGES Student Growth.

+Other Professionals who are in a role that does not work with students on a regular basis or are administrative in nature will follow the OPGES decision rules.
+See Apendix D.

 1. Student Growth Goal Criteria